john-science/python_for_scientists/classes/17_testing_projects/lecture_17.md

 The truth is also that every software company in the world tests their code.
 As projects get bigger (both in lines of code and in number of developers) it becomes impossible that everyone will be able to keep every part of the project in their minds at all times.
 People are busy.

 Well-tested code tends to be less buggy.
 And its bugs tend to get found faster.

+## Real-World Examples

+GitHub is a great place to look for example Python projects.
+There are thousands using the tools in this lecture.
+For two simple examples of using `unittest` along with `setuptools`, take a look at two of my other projects here on GitHub:

+ * [mazelib](https://github.com/theJollySin/mazelib) - A Python algorithm library for creating and solving mazes.
+ * [pytextgame](https://github.com/theJollySin/pytextgame) - A cross-platform text game engine.

 ## Further Reading